-No, it’s not the outlaw!
+No, it’s not the outlaw (my nickname for the mother-in-law)!
 Last week, we noticed a number of wasps on the terrace outside of the kitchen but they soon disappeared.
-Several days later, our building guardian advised that my neighbour on the 4th floor had been inundated with bees, did I have a similar problem?
+Several days later, the guardian of our building guardian that my neighbour on the 4th floor had been inundated with bees, did I have a similar problem?
 I said that there’d been a few wasps a couple of days ago, but they’d now gone.
 Actually, they hadn’t gone, they’d just gone to ground.
+And they weren’t wasps, they were bees.
 More specifically, they’d built a nest under the full length tablecloth on the table outside our one and only guest room.

-Initially, we thought they were wasps so we checked on the internet how best to evict our unwanted visitors.
+Initially, because we thought they were wasps we checked on the internet how best to evict our unwanted visitors.
 We decided to go for the low tech approach: sugar water in a bowl.
-The wasps have shown no interest in this whatsoever and on closer inspection, we think they’re bees.
+The wasps showed no interest in this whatsoever and on closer inspection, we realised they were bees.
 A large number of bees escaped recently from a hive which was being moved nearby.
 We think some of them have moved in with us.
-Bees pollinate, present no real problem or danger, and are generally felt to be good for the environment, so we’re going to wait and see what happens: honey anyone?
+Bees pollinate, present no real problem or danger, and are generally felt to be good for the environment, so we decided to wait and see what happens: honey anyone?

 In a slightly warmer climate, one does have to take care not to attract unwanted guests, such as ants, mosquitos and cafards.
 Living in an apartment block does pose its own problems.
 If one of you has an infestation, you all have one.
 As a consequence, we are regularly fumigated for all sorts of wee beasties.
 My own bete noir are the pigeons who tend to while away their days either roosting on the blinds or on the terrace balustrade.
 A number of neighbours have put fine wire the length of the balustrade but then the blighters sit on their garden furniture.
 Of course, it’s not the pigeons per se, more their droppings which pose a hazard.
 When the cat from next door prowled the length of our (very long) terrace, the pigeons took flight.
 However, after Mimosa (the cat) squandered a number of her nine lives falling from the 5th floor, our neighbours barricaded their terrace.
 I am loathe to acquire a cat merely to dissuade the pigeons.